Airtable Document Generation: Automate PDFs & Invoices

 Export to PDF, save to folderPDF saves to designated location automatically

 • Consistency: Every document follows the same format and structure.
-No more variations in how different team members create invoices.
+No variations between team members.

 • Accuracy: Direct Airtable integration eliminates manual retyping errors, which range from 0.55% to 3.6% in research settings (Behavior Research Methods, 2019).
 What's in your Airtable base is exactly what appears in your documents.

-• Scalability: Whether you're generating one document or one thousand, the process remains the same.
-You don't work more because you need to create more documents.
+• Scalability: Whether generating one document or one thousand, the process stays the same.

 Create Certificates and Reports with Google Docs Templates

-A template is a pre-designed file with placeholder variables.
-Your Airtable data will replace those variables.
-Design your layout once in Google Docs (or template builder), add a logo, choose your font etc. Then add placeholders (or variables) that tell the system where to insert dynamic content from each record.
+A template is a pre-designed file with placeholder variables that your Airtable data replaces.
+Design your layout once in Google Docs-add your logo, choose fonts-then insert placeholders that tell the system where to insert dynamic content from each record.

 These variables look like this: